Sweet-James-Lannon/auto-compressor/README.md

 ## Deployment notes

 - Azure App Service: install Ghostscript, run gunicorn (see `startup.sh`).
-- Use a single instance (local file storage is not shared).
+- Use a persistent upload folder (`UPLOAD_FOLDER` under `/home`) or a shared store; `/tmp` is not persisted across restarts.
+- For multiple instances, store outputs in shared storage (Azure Files/Blob) or keep a single instance.
 - Ensure `BASE_URL` and `SALESFORCE_CALLBACK_URL` are set; restart after config changes.